research-iceberg/research-iceberg.github.io/MiMA_mixed_layer.md

 With such a deep mixed layer, the model starts being very stable.
 Unfortunately, it causes the tropics to be too stable: The ITCZ [tk acronym?] does not show any real seasonal cycle anymore but simply sticks to the equator.
 The little that it does move is lagged by about three months with respect to the solar forcing, such that such important things as the tropical monsoons around the globe are delayed by weeks to months (Fig. 3).

-[tk Figure 3 shows ITCZ (not) moving during the seasonal cycle for deep tropics, and much more moving for very shallow tropics.
-Maybe add panels showing the mixed layer depth.]
+<p style="font-size:x-small;"><span style="font-weight:bold;">Figure 3</span>: ITCZ (not) moving during the seasonal cycle for deep tropics, and much more moving for very shallow tropics.
+Maybe add panels showing the mixed layer depth.</p>

 Therefore, depending on which phenomena are important for a given research project, the mixed layer should either be deep or shallow.
 The most realistic cases are obtained if the mixed layer is shallow in the tropics (10-20m), and deep at the poles (~100m).
 Therefore, the heat capacity of the mixed layer can be adjusted to be constant or to have different values in the tropics and the poles, with a linear transition region in-between (Fig. 3).